Qatar Sports Investments: Portfolio

 QSi has become increasingly involved in international sports and in the entertainment sector, especially as a key player in the French sports market with the completed acquisition of Paris Saint-Germain and its affiliates in 2011.
 QSi’s portfolio also includes Burrda, a Qatari sports brand and sports and leisure apparel supplier specialized in development and customization of actions established in 2007, and NextStep Marketing, a company specialized in client representations, direct merchandising, and event management among other things.
 On 10 October 2022, QSi bought 21.67% of the shares of S.C.
 Braga for €80 million.
 On 10 January 2023, QSi had enquired about the pre-purchase of West Ham United for April 2023.

 Investment projects

 PSG takeover

 In June 2011, Tamim bin Hamad Al Thani, the Emir of Qatar, bought 70% of the PSG's shares through state-run shareholding organization Qatar Sports Investments (QSI).
 QSI then became the club's sole owner in March 2012.

 Deal with SC Braga

 Qatar Sports Investments, a state-backed fund, will pay about €19mn for a 22 per cent stake in SC Braga, who sit third in Portugal’s top division.
 In October 2022, the Qatari investment fund that owns Paris Saint-Germain has bought a stake in a top-tier Portuguese football team, marking its first foray into multi-club ownership.

+KAS Eupen takeover

+In December 2025, Qatar Sports Investments announce its intention to acquire K.A.S.
+Eupen from the Qatari-owned Aspire Zone Foundation.